jamesquinlan/Intro-Database-SQL/lectures/storedprocedures.md

-### Stored Programs
+### Stored Programs INCOMPLETE (Covered Monday after Thankgiving)
 ---
-Starting with version 5.0, MySQL introduced extensions to standard SQL to allow writing _stored programs_ which uses procdural code to control the flow of execution and consists of one or more SQL statements stored within the database.
+__Stored Procedures__ are one of four types of stored programs introduced with version MySQL 5.0.   _Stored programs_ which uses procdural code to control the flow of execution and consists of one or more SQL statements stored within the database.

 There are four types of stored programs: